jblebrun/8boy/README.md

 You can also include a `name.info` file to include additional information and configuration for a game. (see below).

 The program loader makes a feeble attempt at disassembly, which it will show in comments next to the generated code.
 Note that it is easily confused: data will be interpreted by code since without flow analysis, there's no way to tell that the bytes are data.
 Similarly, if data is odd-sized, and program instructions become aligned on odd bytes instead of even, the disassembly will be garbage.
+The diassembly in the comments will show two columns: the left column is the diassembly with the assumption of aligned instructions, and the right column is the diassembly with the assumption of unaligned instructions.

 ## Implementation Notes